Former champion Kvitova makes early Wimbledon exit

 “It was a good match but I can play better as well,” Sasnovich said.
 “I was just warming up when the match was 5-0.”

-Reporting by Clare Lovell, editing by Ed Osmondl
+Reporting by Clare Lovell, editing by Ed Osmond and Clare Fallon